BiagioeCarmine/morra-flask/README.md

 ### The running theme

+The philosophy of our approach is one of consistency (in Redis) over performance or efficiency.

 Of course, managing a matchmaking queue is different than playing rounds of a match, but the general approach we took is the same: each time there is a moment in time before which a request is expected, the server is going to have a thread waiting for that time and checking whether a request was actually made by the client.